Au Cap

 Au Cap ([o kap]) is an administrative district of Seychelles located on the island of Mahé.

 Au Cap has a surface area of 875 hectares.
 It is bordered to the north by the district of Anse Aux Pins, to the south by the district of Anse Royale, to the west by the district of Anse Boileau and to the east by the Indian Ocean.
 The maximum latitude is 600 meters.

-There are 12 sub-districts in Au Cap: